Abed-ALMajeed-Kanso/TaskMaster/README.md

 TaskMaster is a simple ToDoList web application built using HTML, CSS, JavaScript, Bootstrap, Spring Boot, and MySQL database.
-The project integrates Spring JPA and Hibernate for seamless database interaction and employs the implementation of the CRUD operations to handle operations the which can be done within the Spring framework.
+The project integrates Spring JPA and Hibernate for seamless database interaction.
 The project was a part of a course I completed on Coursera.